decentraland/unity-renderer/browser-interface/STYLE.md

 - Always prefer `await Promise.all([a, b])` rather than `await a; await b;`.
   * The less turnaround, the better and faster the experience.
 This really compounds!

+# testability

+- "Inversion of control": Always prefer arguments rather than accesses to global objects.
+  * If necessary, try to move the dependency to `config`.
+  * For example, prefer `getInitialPositionFromUrl(url: string)` and call it as `getInitialPositionFromUrl(location.href)` instead of assuming that `location` is a global object.

+# Development guidelines

+* If you find code that is not used anywhere, delete it.